directus/directus/docs/reference/sdk.md

 ## Items

-You can get an instance of the item handler by providing the collection (and type in case of TypeScript) to the `items` function.
-The following examples will use the `Article` type and below.
+You can get an instance of the item handler by providing the collection (and type, in the case of TypeScript) to the `items` function.
+The following examples will use the `Article` type.

 > JavaScript